 - Engage in any other form of academic misconduct not covered here.

 This list is not intended to be exhaustive.
-To seek clarification, students should ask the professor or the assistant to the instructor for guidance.
+To seek clarification, students should ask the professor or the assistant in instruction for guidance.

 Faculty and instructors are strongly encouraged to report incidents of student academic misconduct to the academic integrity officer in their school or college in a timely manner so that the incident may be handled fairly and consistently across schools and departments.
-Assistants to the instructor are expected to report instances of student misconduct to their supervising instructors.
+Assistants in instruction are expected to report instances of student misconduct to their supervising instructors.
 Faculty members are expected to respond to student concerns about academic dishonesty in their courses.

 If a student observes others violating this policy, the student is strongly encouraged to report the misconduct to the instructor, to seek advice from the academic integrity officer of the school or college that offers the course in question, or to address the student(s) directly.